safetyfirstpdx/safetyfirstpdx.github.io/resources/governance.md

 For other community members, we need to work on building awareness and consensus.
 Attempting to introduce new rules for a community where you don't have a visible leadership role may lead to a hostile backlash.
 Even with formal authority, a rush to change things can make it harder.
 Find out who in your group is ready to take this step, and what concerns the others have.
 Common fears include uncertainty about the existence of harmful behavior in the community, and a belief that people will be penalized arbitrarily and without recourse.

-When we lack the authority or support to make changes otherwise, lack of a detailed and enforced code of conduct is a valid reason to withdraw participation.
+When we lack the authority or support to make changes otherwise, the absence of a detailed and enforced code of conduct is a valid reason to withdraw participation.

 ## Who has the authority to implement new policies?